kelle/SpectrumDM/README.md

 # Spectum DM

 A data model describing the structure of spectrophotometric datasets with spectral and temporal coordinates and associated metadata.
+The PDF of the latest release can be found on the IVOA website: https://www.ivoa.net/documents/SpectrumDM/

 # Working on this Document